HenningTimm/rad-seq-stacks_evaluation/README.md

 # rad-seq-stacks_evaluation
-Collection of evaluation workflows for the [rad-seq-stacks](https://github.com/snakemake-workflows/rad-seq-stacks) snakemake pipeline based on the [Stacks](http://catchenlab.life.illinois.edu/stacks/) software.
+Collection of evaluation workflows for the [rad-seq-stacks](https://github.com/snakemake-workflows/rad-seq-stacks) snakemake workflow based on the [Stacks](http://catchenlab.life.illinois.edu/stacks/) software.
+Notice that this evaluation was performed for my PhD thesis.
+For the most recent version of this analysis workflow, please refer to the [rad-seq-stacks workflow](https://github.com/snakemake-workflows/rad-seq-stacks) that is now part of the Snakemake Workflows project.

 ## Requirements
 The pipelines require a snakemake version of 5.10.0 or above and an installation of the [conda](https://docs.conda.io/en/latest/miniconda.html) package manager to run (we recommend using the miniconda Python 3.7 installer).